KeelyHill/Spinneret/spec-draft02.md

 A bare-bones operational node needs to store the address, two public keys, and version bytes of other nodes in the network.
 It must also store its own two key pairs, its address, the user key pair, the shared secret of the network(and any other secure groups, and the names of groups it belongs to), and its own actions and properties.
 Ideally, it would also contain the next hop to other nodes.

-Properties - readonly (or no-read) information specific to the node.
+**Properties** - readonly (or no-read) information specific to the node.

 - MUST have a name, type, value, and meta (null if no meta)
 - E.g. temperature, color, open (meaning: 'is open'), locked, direction, etc.
 - Property names starting with an underscore ( ` _ ` ) are private and never exposed in the public node structure.
 It serves as means to have private and persistent variables saved to local storage without implementing a custom means of storage.
 It can also be used to create a custom getter to add more logic.
 - Required properties #wip
-- ?later allow specific grants as readability by user #later #todo #wip

-Actions - operations specific to a node, runs a function, or does something.
+**Actions** - operations specific to a node, runs a function, or does something.
 Can also be used as setters for properties.

 - MUST have a `name` (for calling it), a `return` type (null if void).
 - MAY have "action parameters".
 Action parameters must have a descriptive `name`, `type`, and the standard `meta`
 - Example names: `setTemperature, turnOn, setColor`
 - Required Actions:
 A node MUST have the following actions to perform their respective function -- like a standard library for system/network.
 These actions are not publicly exposed in the node's structure to the network, it is assumed that the node as them.
-The names are prefixed with an `X`(? #wip) to denote the speciality and avoid name conflicts. #wip
+The names are prefixed with an `X`(?) to denote the speciality and avoid name conflicts. #wip
   - `^ping($nonce:i:n)` - responds with ACK and nonce value (may want to also include node's time) #wip
   - `^setTime($sec:i:n)` - unix time seconds of 'setting' node, it is up to the receiver node to half the ping-pong time of itself to the 'setting' node.
     - 1. Node receives a valid(i.e. signed) setTime() action request from 'setter'(a user) and stores it temporarily.